StasKobles/chess_game/README.md

 # This chess is pet project
 Implemented player change, movement of pieces, check, raking (checking the first move and the beaten square), promote a pawn with the choice of a piece, winning by time, winning by checkmate, stalemate and recording lost pieces.
 Available for PC and Smartphone.
-The game is available for two players from one device.
+The game is available for two players from one device

 ## Stack